wiheto/teneto/docs/tutorial/tenetobids/define.rst

     >>> tnet.pipeline
     teneto...

 An important argument used in selection is called pipeline_subdir.
-If for some reaso files are not being found, it is probably because this is not specified or missspecified.
+If, for some reason, files are not being found, it is probably because this is not specified or missspecified.
 In the directory [bidsdir]/derivatives/teneto\_[versionnumber]/sub-[xxx]/[ses-[xxx]]/func/[pipeline_subdir]/.
 This helps sort the data.
 (Note: it is unclear if this is BIDS compliant and may be removed.)

     >>> tnet = teneto.TenetoBIDS(dataset_path, pipeline='teneto-tests', raw_data_exists=False, pipeline_subdir='tvc')